apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.md

     - After argument parsing and prior to any other work, the initialize step allows a plug-in to do any precursor work, set internal defaults, etc.

+* pluginname\_reorder\_modules

+    - This functions allows the plugin to (re-)order the modules (e.g. based on the output of the maven dependency plugin).
+When called CHANGED_MODULES already contains all changed modules.
+It must be altered to have an effect.

-* pluginname\_count\_(test)\_probs
+* pluginname\_(test)\_logfilter

-    - Certain language test plug-ins require assistance from the build tool to count problems in the compile log due to some tools having custom handling for those languages.
+    - This functions should filter all lines relevant to this test from the logfile.
+It is called in preparation for the `calcdiffs` function.
 The test plug-in name should be in the (test) part of the function name.

 * pluginname\_(test)_calcdiffs